FabioCardoso13/CTF-Writeups/Blue/README.md

 `flag{admin\_documents\_can\_be\_valuable}`

+## 3\.
+Remediation \& Recommendations

+1. Patch MS17-010 (Critical)
+   The target system is vulnerable to EternalBlue, a buffer overflow in the SMBv1 protocol.
+This was the primary entry point for the compromise.

+Immediate Action: Apply Microsoft Security Bulletin MS17-010 immediately.

+Configuration Change: Disable SMBv1 entirely via the Windows Registry or Group Policy, as it is an obsolete and insecure protocol.
+Ensure the network uses SMBv2 or SMBv3.

+2. Enforce Strong Password Policies (High)
+   The user Jon had a weak password (alqfna22) that was cracked instantly using a public rainbow table.

+Action: Implement a password policy requiring a minimum length (e.g., 14+ characters) and complexity (uppercase, lowercase, numbers, and symbols).

+Action: Enforce regular password rotation and audit user accounts for weak credentials.

+3. Principle of Least Privilege (Medium)
+   The successful exploitation immediately granted NT AUTHORITY\\SYSTEM (highest level) privileges.

+Action: Ensure that services and applications run with the minimum necessary permissions (Service Accounts) rather than as System or Administrator, to limit the impact of a potential compromise.

 ### Disclaimer

 This project was performed on the TryHackMe "Blue" room for educational purposes to demonstrate the impact of unpatched SMB vulnerabilities.